NatoliChris/go-learn/README.md

 //Function that accepts request from jobs, and can input into results func worker(id int, jobs <-chan int, results chan<- int)
 ```

+### Rate Limiting
+* Good for resource utilization
+* Ticker limiter as a channel - use a blocking operation to wait until tick :)

+### Atomic Counter
+* Sync/Atomic, using add with multiple threads
+* helps to run goroutines